FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-08-09-uploading-files-to-azure-blob-strage-with-angular-and-aspnetcore.md

 Our upload url will be `<domain>/api/upload` then.

-That is it for the backend, we just have to add the frontend now and create an Angular app which will upload the files for us.
+That is it for the backend, we have to add the frontend now and create an Angular app which will upload the files for us.

 # Creating the Angular App